 ‡ 'Queens' Gambit' is not misspelled.
 There were two queens involved and only one gambit - stillettos at 10 paces.

-1) Two map sections representing Italy from the Alps to Naples, derived from a mix of modern cartography and period maps dating from 1715 to 1750.
+1) Three map sections representing Italy from the Alps to Naples, derived from a mix of modern cartography and period maps dating from 1715 to 1750.
 Scale is 8.5 miles per hex (roughly 4 leagues per hex).

 3) Rules, charts, tables, and display cards.